apurvkhare/web-sockets-node-js/WebSockets.md

-## WebSockets in Node.js: An In-Depth Look
+## WebSockets

 ### 1. Introduction

-WebSockets are a protocol that enables full-duplex, bidirectional communication between a client (typically a web browser) and a server.
+WebSockets is a protocol that enables full-duplex, bidirectional communication between a client (typically a web browser) and a server.
 Unlike traditional HTTP requests, WebSockets maintain a persistent connection, allowing real-time data exchange with minimal overhead.

 Key advantages: